code-cullison/pyaspect/README.md

+# PyAspect

-# This package is for automating workflows for use with SPECFEM3D_Cartesian.
+Is a package for automating forward and inverse workflows for SPECFEM3D_Cartesian.